Welcome to GCP!

 Just enter the number next to the project you created on step 1.
+If you just created your account it will likely have a generated random name for its Project ID.
 If you select the choice “Create a new project”, you will be reminded you also have to run “gcloud projects create my-project-3”.

 Once this is done, you should see this message on your terminal:

 Your Google Cloud SDK is configured and ready to use! * Commands that require authentication will use firstname.lastname@example.org by default * Commands will reference project `my-project-1` by default Run `gcloud help config` to learn how to change individual settings This gcloud configuration is called [default].

 To create the instance we recommend, just copy and paste the following command in your terminal.
 You can change $INSTANCE_NAME to any name you want for your instance.

 If you choose the budget compute option, please replace the values of the parameters on the lines with a ‘budget:’ comment (e.g. replace “n1-highmem-8” by “n1-highmem-4”).